 That’s it!
 Congratulations on making it through this tutorial and hope you found it useful!
 Happy Learning!!

-How to connect to SQL Server using Java
+Connecting to SQL Server in Java

 MS MySql Server - jdbc:odbc:DemoDSN